French railways and airlines were severely disrupted

 Traveling by rail or by air in France on February 7 was difficult because of a nationwide strike.

-The civil aviation authority alone said delays and disruptions could occur at airports, although it still ensures minimal services.
+The civil aviation authority alone said delays and disruptions might occur at airports, although it still ensures minimal services.
 They have asked airlines to reduce flights out of Orly airport by 20% in Paris, France.

 France has faced a nationwide strike since the Government presented plans last month to raise the pension age to 64 years (an extra 2 years) with unions representing workers, teachers, civil servants and others in the energy industry.